MikeHYoon/BankingApplication/README.md

 To access the Main.java file, navigate to BankingApplication/Banking/src/com/practice

 Features include:
-1. User has two separate bank accounts, Checking and Savings
-2. Ability to terminate at any time
+1..
+Ability to terminate at any time
-3. Checks for invalid operations (Ex.
+2..
+Checks for invalid operations (Ex.
 Withdrawing more than the available balance)

 Functionalities include:
 1. Deposit